vickygadakh/octBatch/angular/myApplication/README.md

 after taking pull my branch if u want to run my code >> npm i then ng s -o

 copmo: ng g c home

+CURD : CREATE update read delet create : post -
+API call : import HttpClinentModule into module.ts create service : import httpclint class into the service inject its dependancy into constructor . create a common function to make API call, return response to the componanat

+from componant: call that api call function into a componant with argument subscribe the response given by the server.